 Either way, making sure you let the person in charge of providing you with a room all the highlights of your financial situation can significantly improve their perception of you as a tenant.

-The rules around no DSS policies
+What are the rules around no DSS policies?

 Are “no DSS” policies discriminatory?

 No Dss policies are discriminatory.
 Under legislation, a tenant can take a letting agent or landlord to court if they are found to advertise that they do not accept DSS tenants or if they give the reason for refusing a tenant to be they are of DSS status.

 There have been cases of DSS tenants who have been refused a room taking a landlord to court and winning their case for these reasons.

 Can deposit replacement insurance help you as a DSS tenant?